swan-of-bodom/starknet-ponder/README.md

 ## Original Ponder

-For EVM-based chains (Ethereum, Polygon, Arbitrum, etc.), use the original `ponder` package.
-The original functionality is fully preserved in this fork.
+For EVM-based chains (Ethereum, Polygon, Arbitrum, etc.), use the original `ponder` npm package.
+The original functionality is fully preserved in this fork but for the time being you're better off using the original ponder.
+Main reason we kept `/core` here is if one day we implement EVM + Starknet indexing in the same package.

 Visit [ponder.sh](https://ponder.sh) for the original Ponder documentation.